Absecon Highlands, New Jersey

-Absecon Highlands is a census-designated place (CDP) in Atlantic County, New Jersey, United States.
+Absecon Highlands is an unincorporated community and census-designated place (CDP) in Atlantic County, in the U.S. state of New Jersey.
 It is in the eastern part of the county, in southern Galloway Township.
 It is bordered to the south by the city of Absecon and to the east by Reeds Bay, a tidal water body the connects to the Atlantic Ocean through Broad Creek and Absecon Inlet.
 The CDP includes the neighborhoods of Absecon Highlands, Seaview Estates, Seaview Park, Conovertown, and Holly Brook.

 U.S. Route 9 (New York Road) is the main road through the community; it leads north 7 mi to the Garden State Parkway in Port Republic and south through Absecon 4 mi to the Atlantic City Expressway in Pleasantville.

 The community was first listed as a CDP prior to the 2020 census.